-Charleston County Government's Mosquito Control Division employees will be going door-to-door from Monday, Feb.
-29 to March 17 to inform the public about mosquitos and how citizens can help control them in and around their property.
-The effort is part of the department's annual Citizens' Awareness Campaign.
-Representatives from the program will conduct their visitations Monday - Thursday between 9 a.m. and 11 a.m. (weather permitting).
+Charleston County Government's Mosquito Control Division employees will be going door-to-door this week to inform the public about mosquitos and how citizens can help control them around their property.
+The effort is part of the department's annual Citizen Awareness Campaign.

+Representatives from the program will conduct their visitations Monday - Thursday between 9 a.m. to 11 a.m. and 12 p.m. to 1 p.m. (weather permitting).
 County employees will visit the neighborhoods listed in the table below to distribute educational materials and check yards for containers that could lead to mosquito breeding problems.